-A variational mean field algorithm for efficient inference in large systems of stochastic differential equations
+Variational mean-field algorithm for efficient inference in large systems of stochastic differential equations

-Michail D. Vrettas,1, a) Manfred Opper,2, b) and Dan Cornford3, c)
+Michail D. Vrettas,1,\ Manfred Opper, and Dan Cornford

-1) University of California, Berkeley - Berkeley, CA-94720, U.S.A.

-2) Technical University Berlin - Berlin, D-10587, Germany.

-3)Aston University - Birmingham, B4-7ET, UK.

-(Dated: 9 January 2015)
+University of California, Berkeley, Berkeley, California 94720, USA Technical University Berlin, Berlin, D-10587, Germany Aston University, Birmingham, B4-7ET, United Kingdom (Received 4 July 2014; published 30 January 2015)

-This work introduces a new Gaussian variational mean field approximation for inference in dynamical systems which can be modeled by ordinary stochastic differential equations.
+This work introduces a Gaussian variational mean-field approximation for inference in dynamical systems which can be modeled by ordinary stochastic differential equations.
 This new approach allows one to express the variational free energy as a functional of the marginal moments of the approximating Gaussian process.
 A restriction of the moment equations to piecewise polynomial functions, over time, dramatically reduces the complexity of approximate inference for stochastic differential equation models and makes it comparable to that of discrete time hidden Markov models.
-The algorithm is demonstrated on state and parameter estimation for non-linear problems with up to one thousand dimensional state vectors and compares the results empirically with various well known inference methodologies.
+The algorithm is demonstrated on state and parameter estimation for nonlinear problems with up to 1000 dimensional state vectors and compares the results empirically with various well-known inference methodologies.